 I already have a bachelor’s degree but I am working on a second bachelor’s degree.
 Can I apply to UBRP?

+Yes.
 The UBRP selection committee will consider applications from students who are working on a second bachelor’s degree if they are enrolled in seven credit hours or more AND are “degree seeking.”
-Students who are ONLY fulfilling course requirements to be able to apply to medical school are not eligible.
+Students who are ONLY fulfilling course requirements to be able to apply to professional and graduate school are not eligible.

 I am not a student at the University of Arizona, can I apply to UBRP?